Kay A. Orr: Politics

 As governor, Orr was against tax increases, against the Equal Rights Amendment, and opposes abortions in all cases.

 Later career

 Orr co-chaired a coalition seeking to prohibit gay marriage in the state constitution via Initiative 416.
 Her effort was successful, and gay marriage was banned in 2000.
 In 2015, the Obergefell v.
 Hodges Supreme Court ruling rendered the ban unenforceable.

 Orr served twice as a presidential elector for the state of Nebraska, casting one of the state's five electoral votes.
 In the 2004 presidential election, she voted for George W. Bush, and in the 2012 election, for Mitt Romney.

 Personal life

-She married William Dayton Orr on September 26, 1957, and they had two children, John William and Suzanne.
-She moved with her family to Lincoln, Nebraska, in 1963.

-Her husband, Bill Orr, died from complications of COPD on May 5, 2013.
+She married Bill Orr on September 26, 1957, and they had two children, John William and Suzanne.
+Bill died from complications of COPD on May 5, 2013.